great-expectations/great_expectations/docs/reference/expectations/result_format.md

   * For dictionary usage, `result_format` which may include the following keys:
     * `result_format`: Sets the fields to return in result.
     * `unexpected_index_column_names`: Defines the primary key (PK) columns used to represent unexpected results.
-    * `return_unexpected_index_query`: Boolean flag that can be used to suppress output that allows you to retrieve the full set of unexpected results (default is `True`).
+    * `return_unexpected_index_query`: When running validations, a query (or a set of indices) will be returned that will allow you to retrieve the full set of unexpected results defined by the PK.
+Setting this value to `False` will suppress the output (default is `True`).
     * `partial_unexpected_count`: Sets the number of results to include in partial_unexpected_count, if applicable.
 If set to 0, this will suppress the unexpected counts.
     * `include_unexpected_rows`: When running validations, this will return the entire row for each unexpected value in